 3. From Now On My World Has One More Second (從此我的世界多了一秒).
 Another song penned by Eric.
 It’s one of those songs that I know it’s a good song yet I couldn’t get into it.

 5. Magnificent Friendship (超友誼).
 Mixed feelings.
-On one hand I really like the music and flow.
-On the other hand, the feeling of the lyrics make it somewhat off.
+On one hand, I really like the music and flow.
+On the other hand, the feeling of the lyrics makes it somewhat off.